powerpak/pathospot-visualize/README.md

 \* For these parameters, it is likely easiest to derive your intended setting by interacting with the visualization and using the updated value in the address bar.

 [JSONCrush]: https://github.com/KilledByAPixel/JSONCrush

+## License

+Software in this repository (not inclusive of library dependencies or software downloaded and installed alongside it when it is executed) is licensed under the standard MIT license, a permissive free software license.
+See the LICENSE.txt for more details.